Skip to main content

 5. Evaluating: make and defend judgments

-6. Creating: product new or original work on the topic
+6. Creating: produce new or original work on the topic

 Instructional design practices help accelerate higher-order thinking for course participants to move beyond remembering and understanding toward application, analysis, and more.